 Clare’s commitment to working closely with organisations to improve long-term success, effectiveness and sustainability is delivered through developing effective strategic leadership, self-sustaining cultures, performance planning, development and management, learning and knowledge sharing, and workforce planning.

-Clare holds a Master of Management, Foundations of Human Resources, Bachelor of Business (Distinction) as well as additional having completed training in coaching and writing.
+Clare holds a Master of Management, Foundations of Human Resources and Bachelor of Business (Distinction).

 A true believer in the power of education, Mary is passionate about sharing her knowledge and experience to empower experienced practitioners and develop the next generation of leaders.